WP1 - Project management

 WP2 - Heavy-duty Stack Degradation Assessment and Lifetime Prediction

-- D2.1 - Initial protocol definition for heavy-duty accelerated stress and load profile tests (M4) - PUBLIC:
+- D2.1 - Initial protocol definition for heavy-duty accelerated stress and load profile tests (M4) - PUBLIC: PDF

 Abstract: Work package 2 of the IMMORTAL project aims to define and perform a set of stack and laboratory cell ageing tests, accelerated and load profile tests, which reflect real heavy-duty truck operation.
 In this deliverable a first definition of accelerated stress tests (ASTs) and load profile tests (LPTs) is presented.
 The single cell ASTs are based on light-duty vehicle ASTs as proposed by the U.S. Department of Energy.
 For the short-stack AST a novel procedure focusing on platinum issolution is proposed based on voltage cycling via the electrical load on a test bench in hydrogen (anode) and limited air supply (cathode).
 The definition of the LPT includes load cycling, short stop, cold soak, characterization and short stop to high load.